The influence of RankBrain is making it harder than ever to understand which factors are affecting Google rankings.

-- Include USPs and CTAs - Tell users what they will find on your page but also why they should visit or how it will help them.
-A good structure to remember for your descriptions is what it is, why it’s awesome plus a call to action.
+- Include USPs and CTAs - Tell users not only what they will find on your page but also why they should visit or how it will help them.
+A good structure to remember for your descriptions is what it is, why it’s awesome, plus, a call to action.

-- Learn from your PPC campaigns - Working phrases and CTAs that have worked in paid search ads into your titles/descriptions will also increase your click through rates from organic search.
+- Learn from your PPC campaigns - Including phrases and CTAs that have worked in paid search ads into your titles/descriptions will also increase your click through rates from organic search.

-Although meta descriptions do not directly impact rankings in the same way as page titles our data from PPC campaigns shows us that including keywords in search ads positively effects click through rates.
+- Include keywords - Although meta descriptions do not directly impact rankings in the same way as page titles, our data from PPC campaigns shows us that including keywords in search ads positively affects click through rates.

 #5 Test, analyze and refine

 In the post, RankBrain world different industries, topics and search terms can have different ranking factors applied to them.
 This makes across the board best practices for SEO much less relevant than they once were.